woodenclock/tp/docs/UserGuide.md

 ---

 ### 3. Deleting Entries: `del`
-Deletes entry.
+Deletes an entry.

 Format: `delete INDEX`
-Deletes the observation at the specified INDEX.
+Deletes the entry at the specified INDEX.
-The index refers to the index number shown in the displayed observation list.
+The index refers to the index number shown in the displayed entry list.

 > ✏ Notes on `INDEX`
 > * Index must be a positive integer 1, 2, 3, ...